StacklokLabs/mkp/README.md

 - `namespace`: Namespace (required for namespaced resources)
 - `name` (required): Name of the resource to get
 - `subresource`: Subresource to get (e.g., status, scale, logs)
+- `parameters`: Optional parameters for the request (see examples below)

 Example: